“Profound, spiritual, and beautiful.”

 -The New Yorker

-England’s finest composer William Byrd was a covert Catholic facing brutal prosecution.
+England’s finest composer William Byrd was a covert Catholic facing brutal persecution.

 Hear his Mass for 5 Voices as he intended: sung for worship in strictest secrecy.

-The Gesualdo Six and Fretwork collaborate with creator Bill Barclay in a theatrical seance by candlelight, communing with some of the most ravishing music ever written.
+The Gesualdo Six and Fretwork have collaborated with creator Bill Barclay in an historic theatrical concert by candlelight, communing with some of the most ravishing music ever written.

 “Effortless perfection”